adamsilver/fdpb/05-an-inbox.md

 ## Select All

 Users may want to, for example, archive every email in their inbox.
-Rather than selecting each email, one by one, we can provide a more convenient method.
+Rather than selecting each email one by one, we can provide a more convenient method.
 One way to service this functionality is through a *special* checkbox, placed at the top and in vertical alignment with the other checkboxes creating a visual connection.
 Clicking it would check every checkbox in one fell swoop.

 ![Select all mailchimp](./images/05/mailchimp-select-all.png)